 Everyone knows that the best way to get a party going is with awesome music.
 Maybe you have your heart set on hiring your favourite local band (or not so local – in which case, be sure to set aside some extra bucks!), or maybe you are happy with a DJ or a Spotify playlist.

 It is important to ask a DJ similar questions.
 A DJ will also often double as an MC, or master of ceremonies for the evening.
 A couple can expect $500 or more for a DJ.
-Obviously the most wedding budget friendly option would be to handle this yourself with your favorite playlist.
-Some DJ’s will actually rent out their equipment so that is also an option to consider.
+The most wedding budget-friendly option would be to handle this yourself with your favorite playlist.
+Some DJs will rent out their equipment so that is also an option to consider.

 If there are songs or artists that you particularly dislike, make sure to tell your DJ about them and they will put them on a “no-play” list.
-Some couples love the Bird Dance, others, not so much so!
+Some couples love the Bird Dance, others, not so much!